 Boarding can often strengthen the relationship between parents and their teenage children.

 bout 85% of our pupils are boarders which means that our community bustles with life and activities in the evenings and at weekends as well as during the working day.
-Our day pupils are just as much full members of the School as the boarders, living and working alongside them in one of our twelve Houses.
-The Houses are run by caring and experienced Housemasters and Housemistresses (known as HMs) supported by an AHM and Resident Tutor and a Day Matron, ensuring that every child is happy whilst learning at first-hand what it means to share, empathise and get on with others.
+Our day pupils are just as much full members of the School as the boarders, living and working alongside them in one of our thirteen Houses.
+The Houses are run by caring and experienced Housemasters and Housemistresses (known as HMs) supported by an AHM and Resident Tutor and a Day Matron (pictured above), ensuring that every child is happy whilst learning at first-hand what it means to share, empathise and get on with others.
 We know that teenagers test the boundaries, we know that they sometimes get it wrong; we pride ourselves on the level of our pastoral care and the support networks we have in place to deal with these emotionally and physically challenging years.

 The Deputy Head Pastoral is responsible for the School’s highly-regarded pastoral care system.
 There are many different levels of support available in School: each Housemaster or Housemistress is supported by an Assistant HM, Resident Tutor and a Day Matron; Tutors, each of whom have in their care around 6-10 pupils, are responsible for both the academic and pastoral life of the pupil; three Counsellors; and our Chaplain; Sixth Formers are trained to offer a Peer Listening service; and finally, the Heads of House supported by their Prefects, meet regularly with the Deputy Head Pastoral to raise any areas of concern.

 The Health Centre is also at the heart of School life and is a warm and welcoming place where pupils have access not only to plasters, bandages and medicines, but also to tea, toast and a chat.
 Six full time Nurses, plus part-time staff, offer 24-hour cover with each Nurse having responsibility for particular Houses.